 According to Energy Technology Perspectives, more than 2 billion light duty vehicles (not counting two- and three-wheelers) are expected to be on the roads in 2050, an increase from the approximately 900 million today.

 How does the IEA work in the area of transport?

-The IEA conducts a broad range of transport research and analysis, which focus on ways in which countries can improve energy efficiency in their transport sectors and shift to lower carbon fuels.
+The IEA conducts a broad range of transport research and analysis, focusing on ways in which countries can improve energy efficiency in their transport sectors and shift to lower-carbon fuels.
 This work involves analysing technologies and systems, which can be developed and adopted by countries to reduce dependence on oil and the amount of greenhouse gases produced by the transport sector.
-The IEA also works with economic analysis and scenarios of the potential evolution of the global transport system under different constraints, which are published in the annual World Energy Outlook and the now-annual Energy Technology Perspectives series.
+The IEA also works with economic analysis and scenarios of the potential evolution of the global transport system under different constraints, which are published annually in the World Energy Outlook and Energy Technology Perspectives series.
 Finally, the IEA brings together representatives – from parts manufacturers to global energy companies – to discuss areas of mutual concern and interest.

-What kind of cars will be sold in the future, assuming climate-change friendly policies are implemented?
+What kind of cars will be sold in the future, assuming climate-friendly policies are implemented?

 Energy Technology Perspectives presents three scenarios (6DS/4DS/2DS), which make different assumptions about government policies and their implementation in the years ahead.
-The most ambitious of these scenarios assumes that countries will implement national pledges and stronger policies after 2020, including the near-universal removal of fossil-fuel consumption subsidies, in order to achieve the objective of limiting global temperature increases to 2°C. To achieve this scenario, IEA analysis shows that advanced vehicles must make up 70% of global car sales by 2035.
+The most ambitious of these scenarios assumes that countries will implement national pledges and stronger policies after 2020, including the near-universal removal of fossil-fuel consumption subsidies, in order to achieve the objective of limiting global temperature increases to no more than 2°C. To achieve this scenario, IEA analysis shows that advanced vehicles must make up 70% of global car sales by 2035.
 Advanced vehicles include hybrid (gasoline and diesel vehicles with an internally charging battery), electric (which are battery powered) and plug-in hybrid models (which uses two sources of power – most commonly gasoline plus batteries that can be charged from an electricity grid).